Le Francais in Antigua

 My heart was warmed as always, seeing how much Texas has influenced the world.
 They even built a replica of The Alamo here.

 They're still waiting for paperwork and trying to get credit cards, etc., unsure if they'll stay on the road.
-Gail, the ex-pat overseeing Casa Elena, and I took them out for dinner and we had some laughs and good times.
+Gail, the ex-pat overseeing Casa Elena while Harvey and Diane are gone, and I took them out for dinner and we had some laughs and good times.
+She and I determined to make them laugh and enjoy some things since they were so burdened from their experience.
 Once they have had a few days of rest and to clear the shock, I hope they will continue their journey.
-I offered to ride together with them a bit if they'd like, and stayed a couple of extra days to hang out.
+I stayed a couple of extra days to hang out with them and offered to ride with them if they chose to continue on their journey.
+It is very hard to explain, but Christine and I felt instantly like brother and sister and Jules and I felt like like family.

 One thing I've enjoyed here are the variety of cars.
 In Mexico there are plenty of new versions of vehicles we don't get in the U.S., but here there a lot of older vehicles, lots of simple 4x4's similar to Daihatsu and Trackers, old BMW cars, and apparently all the old Isuzu Troopers flew south to winter in Antigua and never returned.
 Lots of cool old diesels around the town.